Details

 Description

-An amazing, historic and authentic Navajo weaving which most likely was woven in the 1920s or30s and probably from the … Read more An amazing, historic and authentic Navajo weaving which most likely was woven in the 1920s or30s and probably from the Gallegos Trading Post area.
+An amazing, historic and authentic Navajo weaving which most likely was woven in the 1920s and probably from the Gallegos … Read more An amazing, historic and authentic Navajo weaving which most likely was woven in the 1920s and probably from the Gallegos Trading Post area.
 This is a Hopi kachina depicted in large scale.
 During this time frame, the Navajo elders would not allow a Navajo God, Yei or deity to be drawn or woven in any form of art.
 It was strictly forbidden.
-So this enterprising woman used a Hopi deity and then there was no problem.
+So this enterprising woman used a Hopi deity, the kachina, and then there was no problem.
 Several large pieces have been found in the passing years, but not very many.
+One such textile is located in the historically famous El Rancho Hotel in Gallup, New Mexico.
 This rug is 56" x 87" and is dramatic in every way.
 There is only one flaw (see picture) where the rug has been very slightly damaged, otherwise in great condition.
-It is made from the wool of sheep, which was most likely gathered by the weaver and it also has used natural dyes.
-It has been professionally cleaned by specialized Navajo rug cleaners.
+It is made from the wool of sheep, which was gathered by the weaver and it also used natural dyes.
+It has been professionally cleaned by specialized Navajo rug cleaner.
 See less

 - Dimensions